Bat-and-ball games: History

+Contemporary era

+In 1971, the ODI (One Day International) format of cricket was first played internationally; the ODI format shortened cricket from a five-day long game (Test cricket) to a one-day long game.
+In 2003, a new format of cricket called T20 cricket emerged which was designed to last only about three hours.
+By this time, the average MLB game had gone from being two hours long to about three hours long, so the two sports now had formats that were of a comparable duration.
+Later on, the T10 format of cricket, in which games last less than two hours, emerged at a domestic level, with leagues being started for it in several major cricket-playing countries.

 Types of bat-and-ball games

 There is a great deal of variation among bat-and-ball games; for example, more runs are generally scored in a cricket match than dozens of baseball games combined, and while a T10 cricket match generally ends in 90 minutes, a Test cricket batter may bat for hours over several consecutive days.

-Overall, most bat-and-ball games can be categorized as being baseball-like or cricket-like, with many of them following the same basic outline:
+Overall, most bat-and-ball games can be categorized as being longball, baseball-like or cricket-like, with many of them following the same basic outline: